gelatodigital/gelato-uniswap/README.md

 Do not share your Private Keys with anyone!

-### 3. Fund your User & Provider Account with some Rinkeby ETH and your User account with some KNC
+### 3. Fund your User & Provider Account with some Rinkeby ETH and your User account with some DAI

 You can get `Rinkeby` `ETH` from this [faucet](https://faucet.rinkeby.io/).
 The faucet asks you to make a social media post with the `account` `address` (as displayed in `Metamask`) corresponding to one of the Private Keys.